ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 Within each MZR, KMIP for VMware provides two network service endpoints on the {{site.data.keyword.cloud_notm}} private network for high availability.
 Configure both of these endpoints in your vCenter key management server (KMS) configuration as a KMS cluster.
 For a list of the endpoints in each MZR and the KMIP server certificate signatures, see the [KMIP for VMware service documentation](/docs/services/vmwaresolutions/services?topic=vmware-solutions-kmip_standalone_ordering).

 To access KMIP for VMware over the private network, your {{site.data.keyword.cloud_notm}} infrastructure account must be enabled for virtual routing and forwarding (VRF) and the {{site.data.keyword.cloud_notm}} network service endpoint routes must be added to the VRF routes of your account.
-For more information, see [Enabling your account for using Service Endpoints using IBM Cloud CLI](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps).
+For more information, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

 KMIP for VMware also connects to {{site.data.keyword.cloud_notm}} Key Protect by using the {{site.data.keyword.cloud_notm}} private network rather than the public internet.